yy96/WhatsYourKindofMovie/index.md

 ## 1. Introduction of the Project
 Our project will be focusing on the movie industry.
-Based on the dataset obtained from MovieLens, we aim **to investigate the preference of the audience and the characteristics of commonly rated good movies and bad movies.**
+Based on the dataset obtained from MovieLens, we aim **derive insights from movie review network and investigate the characteristics which define the communities in the network.**

 Here to find out more though a short video. (**Check out here!**)
 <div style="text-align: center;">